kinire98/Sanke/README.md

 ## To keep in Mind

-* I have no clue on how to do anything.
-I´m learning
-* I did my best to make the game run as smoothly as possible
-* That being said, maybe (only maybe) the game is unoptimised as hell and you may experience some lag specially, when the area of play is big or the snake is becoming bigger
-* I know, it´s snake, but try running like 3 or 4 loops that have to do more iterations as the sanke grows, like 10 times per second or even more
-* Don`t get me wrong, a big part of the code is asynchronous non-bloqueant (I don´t know if it´s written like that), so the performance doesn´t suffer as much.
-* I swear I did my best :)
-* Please keep in mind that I made this being 16 and still learning.
-I´m far from being a software enginner or something like that.
-I did this because I enjoy doing this.
-* I hope you enjoy this, as far as you can enjoy a browser rip-off of snake.
-* I you are wondering the name Sanke, came from a Typo, I liked the name and stayed like that
-* Again, I hope you enjoy this as much I enjoyed developing
+* I`m learning
+* Don't expect a revolutionary gameplay cause you won't find it
+* If you want to play a better version of snake you can always search Snake in Google and you will find a million times better [version](https://www.google.com/search?q=snake).
+I still prefer my version to be honest
 * __The english version of the code doesn't change the name of the variables and the IDs, cause it gives me more work than commenting well the code.
 I am going to do this so english-speaking people can understand well-enough my code.__ If you're asking why the code is in Spanish is because I'm from Spain ¿okay?, and the S isn't silent.
-To prove that I'm from Spain -> ññññññññññ
+To prove that I'm from Spain -> ññññññññññ (I mean you can still do [Alt Gr+4]+n and it stills pop up, but you going to have to believe me)